David12307/simple-quote-page/README.md

-# flat-buttons
+# simple quote page
-These are very simple buttons created by me!
+This is a simple quote page.